ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 such as validations, determinations, and actions.

 [Validations](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/validations) are
 implemented to check the data entered by the user.
 For example, consider the email address of a user.
-A validation can be used to check if a valid email address was entered.
+Validation can be used to check if a valid email address was entered.
 [Determinations](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/determinations)
 are used to change the business object data based on trigger conditions.
 Finally [actions](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/actions) are added